 At the end of it, whatever the outcome, be prepared to take on board any advice, as the examiners are there to help you improve your argument or the presentation of your thesis.

 2. Know your thesis inside out

-While you can be sure this isn't a memory test - as you're fine bringing notes and a copy of your thesis with you to the PhD viva - it's still important to gain a good understanding of what you've written and knowledge about your field of study.
+While you can be sure this isn't a memory test - as you're fine bringing notes and a copy of your thesis with you to the PhD viva - it's still important to gain a good understanding of what you've written and be knowledge about your field of study.

 You'll need to think carefully about where this original piece of work would be placed in the context of the wider body of research carried out in this field.
 Questions will surely be asked about this, as well as whether the project could possibly be developed further through any future research.

 As you'll be explaining parts of the document to the examiners (who'll also have a digital or physical copy), make sure the pagination is the same in your version as the one they're looking at to avoid any issues regarding everybody being on the same page.

 If you get stuck at any point during the viva exam, you can use looking at the thesis as an excuse to re-focus and gather your thoughts.

 The examiners will have prepared a series of questions for you to answer at the viva voce, but this is nothing to get too concerned about.
 The questions will all be based on your thesis - what it's about, what you did and what you found out - and why this matters, in relation to your field of study.